A meekly hare named Carson’s small and young

 They’re made to love and learn with grace and zeal.

-The world – as cunning folk were framed from wood.
+The world – as cunning beasts were framed from wood.

 Ignited lamps where gifted people stood.